 Don’t worry about leaving your car in the parking lot overnight, because you’ll earn three points per $1 when you pay for a parking lot or garage downtown.

-For a limited time, you’ll also be able to cash in on a sign-up bonus that’s worth $500: You’ll earn 30,000 bonus points if you spend $3,000 on purchases during the first 3 months after the account opens.
-Then you can earn an additional 20,000 bonus points after spending a total of $15,000 on purchases in your first year.
-If you redeem those total 50,000 bonus points for cash, the sign-up bonus is worth $500.
+You’ll also earn 30,000 bonus points if you spend $3,000 on purchases during the first 3 months after the account opens.
+If you redeem those 30,000 bonus points for cash, the sign-up bonus is worth $300.

 The Wells Fargo Propel American Express® Card doesn’t charge an annual fee.